 Use these guidelines to choose the best plan to pay off your credit card balances.

 Cara grew up in simple circumstances.
 Her father died when she was three, leaving Cara's mother to raise seven children alone.
 Although they struggled financially, all of the children attended some college.
 Cara has a master's degree in accounting.

 When asked how she managed to accumulate so much debt, Cara thinks part of it was 'making up' for her childhood.
 "A lot of it had to do with going up poor.
 When I got out on my own and began making a decent living I just wanted to 'treat' myself.
 And I did!
 If I wanted something I got it."

 When she met her husband, she had about $7,000 in debts and he had some, too.
-They moved into a $525-a-month apartment in Atlanta.
+They moved into an affordable apartment in Atlanta.
 "My car was paid off.
 He had an older car that was paid for.
 So we really didn't have any expenses.
 We did have our credit cards we had to pay."